REL 275 - banner

 • A lot of money and resources are spent in your maintenance in college.
 So, the least one can do is to attend classes and try to gain the most from them.
 Occasionally, circumstances may lead you to miss one class period.

-One absence due to illness or one job interview, or one field trip in another class, and absences due to athletic & performance groups, will be waived, but you need to inform me immediately.
-In all other cases there will be a penalty of minus 15 points for each absence.
+Absences due to illness (with a doctor's note), job interview, field trip in another class, or due to university performance groups, will be waived, but you need to inform me immediately In all other cases there will be a penalty of minus 15 points for each absence.

 If you need to leave class early, please let me know at the beginning of class.
 But if you leave class less than 25 minutes after the roll call, or if you sneak out, you will be considered absent on that day, and will lose 15 points.
 Arriving in class more than 15 minutes late--without a reasonable explanation--will also be considered an absence.